-The Company measures the awards issued under its LTIP, at fair value based on the grant date common share price.
+The Company measures the awards issued under Hydro One Limited's LTIP, at fair value based on Hydro One Limited grant date common share price.
 The related compensation expense is recognized over the vesting period on a straight-line basis.
 Forfeitures are recognized as they occur.